Hardware at Cloudflare (Ep3)

 Oh, okay.
 I'm just trying to move on to the slides that we have here.

-I think the next one is where we hand off to Chris and I stopped talking now.
+Let's go ahead and back to share those things here.
+I think the next one is where we hand off to Chris and I stop talking now.

 As you can see, this is a rack.

 This rack has four PDUs.
 You can see the phases of each load.
-You can see down the bottom right hand side, the amount of power pulling out of each breaker, each branch.
+You can see down the bottom right hand side, the amount of power pulling out of each breaker, each branch, the average to max and the current levels.

-And the large usage in kilowatts and the peak at kilowatts and that helps us overall plan for capacity and allows us to see usage on, you know, when co-location have Power maintenance is and, you know, they're going to lose primary feed or redundant feed and we can see how the other PDU will Pick up the load and make sure it's all balanced.
+And that helps us overall plan for capacity and allows us to see usage on, you know, when co-location have power maintenances and, you know, they're going to lose primary feed or redundant feed and we can see how the other PDU will pick up the load and make sure it's all balanced.

 As you can see, we spend a lot of time on power and trying to get things balanced pretty well.

-You know, 0.5 amp.
-I think this is mostly out of this whole rack is very well balanced.
+You know, 0.5 amp, I think this is mostly out of this whole rack is very well balanced.

-So we take a lot of time and a lot of research that has been for the years of learning the power draw of all the devices and servers that we deploy in these locations.
+So we take a lot of time and a lot of research that has been through the years of learning the power draw of all the devices and servers that we deploy in these locations.

 This dashboard is still in its working stages.

-This is, this is pretty good in helping us learn and develop across the globe that we're in.
+But yeah, this is pretty good in helping us learn and develop across the globe that we're in.

 So, yeah.
+I think, Chris.

-And then we can do a follow up because I think this is extremely important to a lot of maybe like co-location providers small Small shops, you know, they don't want to spend a bunch of money on some kind of DCIM solution, but they want to, you know, get actual quality data so they can, you know, make growth plans themselves.
+Because I think this is extremely important to a lot of maybe like colocation providers, small shops, you know, that don't want to spend a bunch of money on some kind of DCIM solution, but they want to, you know, get actual quality data so they can, you know, make growth plans themselves.

-And it's also good to understand when you're paying for a smart hands to remotely install your equipment that they're not just Overloading one phase or just one breaker or two breakers.
+And it's also good to understand when you're paying for a smart hands to remotely install your equipment that they're not just overloading one phase or just one breaker or two breakers.

-So it all depends how your power deployment is.
+So you get to see the load.
+So it all depends how your power topology is.
 So you can have everything fed off your primary feed.

 So when primary feed fails, the redundant feed will pick up the whole load.